Skip to main content

 MetricTypeLabelsDescription

-snapshot_created_totalCounterCumulative count of successful snapshot creations.
+snapshot_created_totalCountercollectionCumulative count of successful snapshot saves.

-REST API metrics
+REST API

 These metrics track HTTP request volume and latency across all REST endpoints.